amyinorbit/amyinorbit.github.io/_posts/2020-06-15-trans-rights.md

 TL;DR:

-> The UK tory government is planning a large-scale rollback of trans rights, including potential "bathroom bills", on top of scrapping the much-needed reform to the Gender Recognition Act.
-If you are cis, your voice is more likely to be heard than ours.
-You can:
->
 > * [email no 10][email-10] and express your disagreement with the proposed transphobic laws.
-> * [email your MP][email-mp] to ask what they plan to do to support trans rights and oppose the reform.
+> * [email your MP][email-mp] -- and your MSP if you live in Scotland -- to ask what they plan to do to support trans rights and oppose the reform.
+> * If you leave in Scotland, email the [Prime Minister][email-pm] and ask her how she plans to support trans rights in Scotland.
 >
 > and **Donate to organisations that support trans rights, especially black trans voices who are most vulnerable, and read up on trans rights:**
 >
 > * Donate to [Gendered Intelligence][gi].
 Read their [Body Autonomy for Every Body][gi-baeb] manifesto;
-> * Donate to [Mermaids][mermaids] (supports Trans Youth & their families);
 > * Donate to the [Black Trans Protestors Emergency Fund][btpef];
 > * Donate to the [Black Trans Femmes in the Arts][btfa] supports;
+> * Donate to [Mermaids][mermaids] (supports Trans Youth & their families);
 >
 > **Amplify trans voices, especially from black and indigenous trans communities.
 Listen.
 Speak up when you see transphobia.**